awsdocs/aws-doc-sdk-examples/javav2/example_code/cloudwatch/Readme.md

 To run these examples, set up your development environment.
 For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

- To run these examples, you require three JSON files.
-You can find these three files in this Github repository.
-The name of these files are: jsonWidgets.json, CloudDashboard.json, and settings.json.
-The  CloudWatchScenario depends on these files.
+To run these examples, you must have the following three JSON files: jsonWidgets.json, CloudDashboard.json, and settings.json.
+Find these files in this GitHub repository.
+The CloudWatch scenario depends on these files.

  **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 We recommend creating separate test-only resources when experimenting with these examples.